Ramsdell Theatre: Building features

 The general design has been described as Greek Revival or Grecian architecture and also as a classic Colonial design.
 The National Register Nomination form has the building's design being of Greek and Italianate styles.
 The front is a design of red brick with Doric columns that support the flat portico over the building's main entryway.
 The Theatre and the Ramsdell Great Hall (the adjoining assembly hall), are distinct buildings from each other.
 There is a solid wall in-between, although both were built at almost the same time.
-The building has a hipped roof, with a closely spaced teeth-like block modillion cornice, a decorated colonnaded porch, an overarched entrance, ornamental brick panels, and a interior dome mural.
+The building has a hipped roof, with a closely spaced teeth-like block modillion cornice, a decorated colonnaded porch, an overarched entrance, ornamental brick panels, and an interior dome mural.